Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Graphon Theory Tools (Proof of Sampling Lemma )

+The proof then proceeds by bounding each term: the last term represents the deterministic approximation error $(\mathsf{X}-\mathsf{X}_{\mathcal{P}}, \mathsf{W}-\mathsf{W}_{\mathcal{P}})$, which can be computed using the labeled distance; the first term is analogous in nature but involves the concentration of sampling for the residuals; and the middle term reduces to a combinatorial problem of comparing partition volumes $\pi(S_k)$ with their empirical counts.

-Our current focus is not on replicating the precise convergence rates found in the literature.
-Instead, to describe estimates that hold with overwhelming probability, we introduce the following notion: \begin{defi} If, for a sequence of random events $A_k$, $k \to \infty$, there exist constants $C_1 > 0, C_2 > 0,$ and $\theta > 0$ such that for all $k$ (or for all $k \geq k_0$ for some initial $k_0 \in \N$),
+The logic for the concentration of sampling follows the arguments in \cite{lovasz2012large} based on Azuma-Hoeffding bounds.
+However, our current focus is not on replicating the precise convergence rates found in the literature.
+Instead, to describe estimates that hold with overwhelming probability, we introduce the following notion: